-To delete a file or folder, click on it and press the Delete key or select 'Delete' from the right-click contextual menu.
+To delete a file or folder, click on it and press the Delete key or right-click and select 'Delete' from the contextual menu.
 Then, confirm that you wish to move the file to the trash.
 If you have multiple files and or folders selected it will move them all to the trash.
-If you make a mistake you can use the Undo command, although some files or folders, like those on a network volume, must be deleted immediately and cannot be undone.
+If you make a mistake you can use the Undo command, although some files, like those on a network volume, are deleted immediately and cannot be undone.